TarunGenwa/jacksonjackpot/client/THEME_SWITCHING.md

 # Theme Switching Guide

 ## Overview
-The application supports three color themes that can be switched via environment variable:
+The application supports four color themes that can be switched via environment variable:

 ### Available Themes